-Idukki dam is located at a distance of 2 hours from Chathurangapara View Point.
-It is one of the magnificent dams in India.
-Constructed across Periyar River, it is one of the highest Arch Dams in Asia.
+Idukki Dam is located at a distance of 2 hours from Chathurangapara View Point.
+It is one of the most magnificent dams in India.
+Constructed across the Periyar River, it is one of the highest Arch Dams in Asia.
 Built between the two hills Kuravan and Kuravathi the dam is a pleasure to the eyes.
 The dam helps in providing major electricity for Idukki.

 Idukki Dam: An Overview

 |Mode Of Travel||Reach Idukki or Munnar by Bus, take bike,taxi or auto from there|

 |Nearby places to visit||Hill View Park,Chaturangapara, Paranthumpara, Kalvary Mount,Meesapulimala, Munnar,Eravikulam National Park,Periyar National Par, Anchuruli.|